zhaohuanqdcn/tp/docs/UserGuide.md

 ### Meeting Management

 Meeting entries in Recretary have multiple attributes: date time, duration, title and location.
 You may declare the recurrence of a meeting to avoid repetitive input, and you may also add contacts as participants of a meeting.
-All meeting information will be displayed on the right-hand-side of the window, ordered in starting time, with a green bar indicating the next upcoming meeting.
-When a meeting starts, the green bar will move to the next meeting automatically.
+All meeting information will be displayed on the right-hand-side of the window, ordered by their starting time, with a green bar indicating the next upcoming meeting.
+When the next upcoming meeting starts, the green bar will move to the next meeting automatically, if any.

 #### Adding a meeting: `addmeeting`